 There are two versions of the electoral register – the full “Electoral Register” and an edited version known as the “Open Register”.

-Your details appear on the full version of the register, but you can choose to have your details excluded from the edited version.
+All elector’s details will appear on the Electoral Register, but you can choose to have your details excluded from the Open Register.

-The full register is used for elections, preventing and detecting crime, and checking applications for credit.
+The Electoral Register is used for elections, preventing and detecting crime, and checking applications for credit.

-The edited register is available for general sale and can be used for commercial activities such as marketing.
+The Open Register is available for general sale and can be used for commercial activities such as marketing.

-To be entered on the register you must be a British, Irish, Commonwealth or European Union citizen who is resident in the UK.
+To be entered on the Electoral Register you must be a British, Irish, Commonwealth or European Union citizen who is resident in the UK.

 If you want to register to vote, you can register online at www.gov.uk/register-to-vote, alternatively you can contact the electoral registration officer who is responsible for the registration of electors in Angus.

 Copies of the register are available for inspection in all libraries in Angus.